 May is National Lyme's Disease Awareness month, so start doing the tick check when you come in from the garden, and stay alert for poison ivy.
 Keep a bar of soap next to the hose and stop to wash hands and arms thoroughly every hour while working in the garden.

-Written by Cinthia Milner, garden coach, blog writer, outside sales staff.
+Written by Cinthia Milner, garden coach and blog writer.

 BB Barns serves all of Western North Carolina, upstate South Carolina, and Tennessee.